baciiu/WhoIsComingAlong/README.md

 - Entity: defines tables of the database
 - DAO: data access objects
 - Repository: to abstract data operations
+#### Usage of database tables in the ViewModel and Composable functions
-- ViewModel: to interact with the repository
+- ViewModel: to interact with the repository (more than one ViewModel can interact with one Repository)
 - Composable function: creates the UI, to interact with the ViewModel